-PDN\LVDS<7:0> selects which LVDS pairs become inactive (zero output current, i.e., high-impedance state).
-The frame and clock LVDS streams are powered down only when OUTPUT\DISABLE and/or GLOBAL\PDN is set.
+PDN\LVDS<7..0> selects which LVDS pairs become inactive (zero output).
+The frame and clock LVDS streams get powerdown only when OUTPUT\DISABLE or GLOBAL\PDN are set.

-REGISTER\OFFSET\SUBTRACTION\ENABLE
+REGISTER OFFSET SUBSTRACTION ENABLE

-Setting this bit to 1 enables the substraction of the value on the corresponding OFFSET\CHi<9:2> (offset for channel i) from the ADC output.
-The number is specified in 2s-complement format.
-For example,
+Setting this bit to '1' enables the subtraction of the value on the corresponding OFFSET\CHANNEL $i$ <9:2> from the ADC output.
+The number is specified in 2s complement format.
+For example, OFFSET\CHANNEL $i$ <9:2>='1000000' means "subtract -128".
+For OFFSET\CHANNEL $i$ <9:2>='01111111' the effect will be to subtract 127.
+Hereby, both addition and subtraction can be done.

-OFFSET\CHi<9:2> = 0100 0000 means substract -128.
-For OFFSET\CHi<9:2> = 0111 1111 the effect is to substract 127.
-In effect, both addition and subtraction can be performed.
-Note that the the offset is applied before the digital gain (see DIGITAL\GAIN\ENABLE).
-The whole data path is 2s-complement throughout internally.
-Only when DFS = 1 (straight binary output format) is the 2s-complement word translated into offset binary at the end.
+Notice that the offset is applied before the digital gain (see next).
+In fact, digital gain is the last step and the whole data path is 2s complement through out internally.
+Only when DFS='1' (straight binary output format), the 2s complement word is translated into offset binary right at the end.

-REGISTER\READOUT\ENABLE
+REGISTER READOUT ENABLE